kubeflow/pipelines/samples/ibm-samples/openscale/README.md

 Then, submit `openscale.tar.gz` to the kubeflow pipeline UI.
 From there you can create different experiments and runs with the OpenScale pipeline.

 ## Pipeline Parameters
-- **cos-bucket-name**: Object Storage bucket that has the spark training files and openscale manifest
+- **bucket-name**: Object Storage bucket that has Spark training files and OpenScale manifest
 - **training-data-link**: Link to a public data source if the data is not being preprocessed.
 - **postgres-schema-name**: PostgreSQL schema name for storing model payload metrics
 - **label-name**: Model label name in the dataset.